linux-system-roles/network/README.md

 `initscripts`, it requires the legacy network service as commonly available on Fedora/RHEL.

-For each host a list of networking profiles can be configure via the `network_connections` variable.
+For each host a list of networking profiles can be configured via the `network_connections` variable.

 - For initscripts, profiles correspond to ifcfg files in `/etc/sysconfig/network-scripts/ifcfg-*`.